-Before you lift a single finger to cold email your prospects, you should think hard about how many emails you receive on a daily basis.
-Got it?
+Before you lift a single finger to cold email your prospects, take a few seconds to think about how many emails you receive on a daily basis.
 Great.
-Now, think about how many emails do you open, better yet, how many emails do you actually respond to?
-Not a bunch, right?
+Now, think about how many emails you open, better yet, how many you actually respond to.
+Not that many, right?
 Well, the people you are trying to cold email do the same.
 So, why would they open your email and respond to it?
-Fret not, we’ll show you exactly how you can make them do that.
+We’ll show you exactly how you can get them to do that.

 Here are the 10 best cold emailing tips that every digital marketer should have in his/her arsenal.
 Let’s begin!